elan-ev/tobira/docs/dev-workflow.md

 ## Building manually

-This section describes the knowledge encoded in `floof.yaml`.
+This section describes the knowledge encoded in `x.sh` and other scripts.
-If you use `floof`, you do not really care about this section.
+If you use these scripts, you do not really care about this section.

 ### Export GraphQL Schema